arrebarritra/DD2360HT23/hw_3/report.md

 1. **Describe the environment you used, what changes you made to the Makefile, and how you ran the simulation.**

     I use a WSL2 Ubuntu environment within my Windows PC.
 I had to change the Makefile variable for the GPU architecture to `ARCH=sm_61` which corresponds to my GTX 1070 GPU architecture.
 I also created two variables in the Makefile, `DEVICE` and `DEBUG`, to make it easier to compile on either CPU or GPU and also in debug mode so I could use `cuda-gdb`.
 I could then run the executable with my chosen configuration.
+I also had to modify the build structure so that I could for instance quickly switch between the CPU and GPU build.

 2. **Describe your design of the GPU implementation of mover_PC() briefly.**